CISC4080/lab1/README.md

 Automatic test cases (50 pts): 5 test cases each tests one of the sorting functions.
 For this to work, pay attention to the following details:

-• The command used in your program needs to match with those specified in this description, i.e., **selection**, **rselection**, **bubble**, **rbubble**
+1. The command used in your program needs to match with those specified in this description, i.e., **selection**, **rselection**, **bubble**, **rbubble**
-• Before submitting your program, comment out or delete any cout statements except for the one that displaying the vector after sorting function is called.
+2. Before submitting your program, comment out or delete any cout statements except for the one that displays the vector after sorting function is called.

 Handgrading (20 pts): style, comment, and logic...
 See the autograder page for this project for details.